stuartofmt/DuetMonitor/system-unit-file.md

 Determine where your systemctl files are.
 Usually this will be somewhere like /lib/systemd/system.<br>
 This directory will be used in the following commands.

-If your distribution does not use this directory and you are unsure what it is - you can narrow down the options with:
+If your distribution does not use this directory, and you are unsure what it is - you can narrow down the options with:

 ```
 sudo find / -name system | grep systemd